gut-puncture/Semantic-Gravity-RP/execution-plan.md

 0.8 A100 GPU is required in Colab; abort if not present.

-0.9 All API calls to DeepSeek must be logged with request + response JSON; if logging fails, halt immediately.
+0.9 All GPT-5.2 (`gpt-5.2-2025-12-11`, reasoning.effort `none`) batch requests/responses must be logged with request + response JSON; if logging fails, halt immediately.

 0.10 Prompt list must be generated and finalized before any main model runs.